Innocent Blue Eyes

 - JAG: The Tall, Dark and Handsome Hero Harmon Rabb, Jr. has heroic variety of Innocent Blue Eyes.

-- Law And Order UK: DS Matt Devlin (played by Jamie Bamber) has the "heroic" type of blue eyes.
+- Law & Order: UK: DS Matt Devlin (played by Jamie Bamber) has the "heroic" type of blue eyes.
 He's a Fair Cop who looks like an angel but can be pretty tough, and he has successfully lead many suspects to underestimate him.
 They're such an important character trait that they're the last thing we see of him in his final episode.

 - Stargate SG-1: Majorly Awesome Samantha Carter has a vibrant pair of baby blues.
 They fit her personality quite well.